 Larry enjoyed all holidays, but truly enjoyed Christmas.
 A child at heart, he loved everything about Christmas, from hanging the lights to putting up the tree.
 He enjoyed getting together for holiday dinners and barbeques in the summer.

 He is preceded in death by his parents who passed away in 2006 and 2007.
 He is survived by his son, Larry W. Alfree, II of Blackbird; a step-daughter, Stacey Dixon of Harrington; two grandchildren, Madison and Jaxson Bishop of Harrington; a brother, Donald Alfree, Jr. and wife, Bonnie of Townsend; sisters, Diane L. Alphin and husband, Jay of Blackbird; Debbie S. Emerson, and husband, Jimmy of Middletown; and Donna L. Alfree and fiance, William Stackhouse of Blackbird; and many cousins, nieces, and nephews.

-Services will be held noon on Friday, March 23 at Daniels & Hutchison Funeral Home LLC, 212 N. Broad Street in Middletown where friends may visit with Larry’s family one hour prior to services.
+Page 2 of 2 - Services will be held noon on Friday, March 23 at Daniels & Hutchison Funeral Home LLC, 212 N. Broad Street in Middletown where friends may visit with Larry’s family one hour prior to services.
 Interment will follow in the Townsend Cemetery.

 Memorial contributions can be made to Catholic Charities, P. O. Box 2610, Wilmington, DE 19805-2610.